-Customer demands are trickier than ever to pinpoint and slipperier than ever to hang on to.
+Customer demand is trickier than ever to pinpoint and slipperier than ever to hang on to.
 So how can brands and retailers ensure customer-centric assortments at all times?
+We asked retail experts from Tendam and Aristocrazy, as well as industry commentator James Mooney, to give their thoughts and advice.
+If you missed the live discussion, you can view it full here, or continue reading for the main takeaways!

 Why all the talk about customer-centric assortments?